Thank you, Chairperson.

-The Candidate Countries the Republic of North Macedonia[*], Montenegro* and Albania as well as the EFTA country Norway, member of the European Economic Area, align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia, Montenegro and Albania, the EFTA country Norway, member of the European Economic Area, as well as Georgia align themselves with this statement.

 Thank you, Chair.